kerrbrittany9/ping-pong-friday-review/README.md

 * _It can identify identify numbers that are divisible by 15, differentiate these from the two former variables, and return ping-pong in its place.
   *Example Input: 15
   *Example Output: 1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14, ping-pong.
-* _It can count up to number given and return the numbers counted.
-  *Example Input: 5
-  *Example Output: [1,2,3,4,5]

 ## Known Bugs